 The black three pin port is provided for personal computer programming of the unit.
-When using the DEI Bitwriter (P/N 998T) or optional PC Interface Module (P/N 996T) it is possible to configure any and all of the programmable functions.
-The PC Interface Module works with an IBM compatible PC.
-(The 998T does not require the IBM compatible PC.)
+When using the DEI Bitwriter (P/N 998T) or optional PC Interface module (P/N 996T) it is possible to configure any and all of the programmable functions using an IBM-compatible personal computer.
 For more information please refer to the guide packaged with the programmer.
 This port can also be used to interface the Valet® Car★Com (DEI P/N 820T) with the security system.